networkgcorefullcode/ssm/TO_DO.md

 # List for Things To Do

 - [x] Task 1 Implement feature for simetrict description that uses IV vector
-- [x] Task 2 Implement rotation for simetric description
+- [x] Task 2 Implement rotation for simetric description (see in the webconsole)
 - [x] Task 4 Update documentation for new simetric description features
 - [x] Task 5 Update the open api generator to support new features
 - [x] Task 5.1 Update the open api generator to support new features
 - [x] Task 6 Review and refactor code for performance improvements
 - [x] Task 7 Implement syncronization to aether core using the webconsole component
 - [x] Task 7.1 Implement new api for syncronization functions
+- [x] Task 7.2 Migrate to Gin framework for the HTTP API
 - [ ] Task 8 Add security modules for HTTP API using middlewares for security
   - [x] Add authentication and authorization mechanisms
   - [x] Implement CORS